microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 1. Start a new Web browser window from the lab computer and navigate to the Azure portal at <https://portal.azure.com> if you haven't already.

-2. When prompted, sign in to the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.
+2. When prompted, sign in to the Azure subscription into which you deployed resources in the Before the hands-on lab exercises.

 3. On the lab computer, in the Azure portal, select **+ Create a resource**.